Autonomous-Racing-PG/ar-tu-do/README.md

 ## Contributing

-These instructions will help you contribute code to the project
+These instructions will help you contribute code to the project.

 ### Git Hooks